The Best Retinol Eye Creams For Wrinkles, Dark Circles & Under-Eye Bags

 However, that’s not the case with retinol eye cream.
 Because retinol itself is the irritant.
 So even if your eye cream is fragrance-free, a pure retinol eye cream can still be too much.

 You can look for encapsulated retinol.
-But also, you should make sure that your eye cream contains anti-inflammatory ingredients to avoid irritation too.
+But also, you should make sure that your eye cream contains anti-inflammatory ingredients like aloe or green tea to avoid irritation too.

 Reitnol is a multi-tasker.
 But if you have specific concerns, it’s better to keep that in mind too.
 For example, if you need a retinol eye cream for dark circles, you can additionally look for brighteners like vitamin C and caffeine in your eye cream.

-If you have deep wrinkles around the eyes, you can try a retinol eye serum as serums absorb better, therefore are more effective.
+If you have deep wrinkles around the eyes, you can try a retinol eye serum as serums absorb better and, therefore are more effective.

 Whether you’re dealing with wrinkles, fine lines, dark circles, or puffy eyes, below are the best retinol eye creams.